yuanbei/Nars-Wiki/Concept-Object:-Content-and-Attributes.md

 5. Goal Table: Array sorted by highest confidence.
 Goals to be achieved associated with this concept

+6. Supplementary technical data for implementation

 A concept is visualized below for better understanding.
 Links pointing example is found [here](https://github.com/opennars/opennars/wiki/Types-of-Links:-task-and-term-links)
 ![concept](https://user-images.githubusercontent.com/24262360/54101472-439e8e80-439a-11e9-9eb1-f4b439703489.png)

+With each inference cycle a concept is being selected from the bag with probability propositional to it's budget value and then the system will allocate resources to process items within the concept.
+For inference cycle of the system please look [here](https://github.com/opennars/opennars/wiki/Working-Cycle)